simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 </script>
 ```

-The typical simple and useless counter component, but good to see, if our setup works.
+The typical useless counter component, but good to see, if our setup works.

 Next step, create your test in `tests/js/` as `Counter.spec.js`